 Like their respective predecessors, the Fenix 7 series are fully equipped to track your daily activities.
 Each model is equipped with a heart rate sensor, Spo2, barometric altimeter, gyroscope, accelerometer and thermometer sensors.
 This enables these watches to track your sleep, heart rate, blood oxygen, calories, steps, floors climbed and many more.

-The Health Snapshot feature that’s lets you log a short session of your heart rate, blood oxygen, respiration and stress is also available.
+The Health Snapshot feature that lets you log a short session of your heart rate, blood oxygen, respiration and stress is also available.
 Onscreen animated workout modes are also available as well as incidental fall detection that lets the watch call preset emergency contacts when it detects a hard fall and your phone is nearby.

 Newly added activity tracking features include HIIT workout, kiteboard and windsurf sport profiles.
 Real-time stamina, race predictor, SpeedPro and the new sleep manager that lets you customize what the watch tracks when you wear it to sleep.

 Another fine feature is the preloaded maps.
 The Sapphire Solar models come with preloaded topographical, road/trail and ski maps.
 The Standard and Solar models only come with preloaded ski maps.
 However, there is now a map manager app right on the watch that lets you download specific maps over WiFi according to your region and needs.
-These maps are gigantic in size, so will likely take time.
+These maps are gigantic in size, so will likely take time to download.

 In more words, the Fenix 7 series are perhaps the very best as far as outdoor activity tracking is concerned and fitness tracking in general.